 - 1/2 cup fine dry bread crumbs

-- 1/4 cup peanut oil or other vegetable oil
+- 1/4 cup peanut oil or extra virgin olive oil

-1 Cut unpeeled tomatoes into 1/2 inch slices.
+1 Slice and salt green tomatoes: Cut unpeeled tomatoes into 1/2 inch slices.
 Sprinkle slices with salt.
 Let tomato slices stand for 5 minutes.
-Meanwhile, place in separate shallow bowls: the flour and Cajun seasoning (if using), buttermilk and egg, and bread crumbs and cornmeal.